 Most small restaurants, hostels, and markets only take cash, and it is best to have smaller change to pay.
 You may have to wait a while for change if you pay with anything over a 100 sol bill.
 There are hostels, hotels, tour companies, popular restaurants and cafes, and some supermarkets that take cards, but make sure to carry your passport to show if you opt for this payment method.

 There are a few ATMs and banks around the Plaza de Armas, but beware of the high fees.
-In Chachapoyas, there are no money changers in the street as there are in other Peruvian cities, so you can change dollars from the ATMs into soles at the banks.
+In Chachapoyas, there are no money exchangers in the street as there are in other Peruvian cities, so you can change dollars from the ATMs into soles at the banks or just take out soles.
 Make sure you get bills that are in good shape, otherwise they may be rejected when you try to pay for things afterwards.

 Have you been to Chachapoyas?
 Tell about your experience in the city!